Third party assistance in UG and PG coursework guidelines

 - formatting – for example: the position of tables and illustrations in the assignment, consistency in page numbers, headers and footers

 - referencing – for example: completeness and internal consistency in references (including citations, bibliography, list of references, endnotes or footnotes, and cross-references)

-- Third parties should not write or rewrite any part of your assignment, or perform numerical calculations on your behalf.
+- Third parties should not write or rewrite any part of your assessment activities, or perform numerical calculations on your behalf.
 Suggested amendments should be indicated by comment tools, rather than by tracked changes.
-You will then need to decide how to respond to the suggested amendments.
+It is then your responsibility to decide how to respond to the suggested amendments.